 I wrote about some of the issues with security questions on this blog back in 2012.
 In that post, I recommended answering the “security questions” with nonsense answers.
 The example from the title of the post was to answer “What is your dog’s name?” with “Chocolate cookies” – an answer better suited to “What is your favorite dessert?”…

 An attacker could try to access someone’s email and request a password reset.
 If the reset requires answering a security question or two, and the attacker can do so, the account is compromised.
-If the attacker can compromise an email account, a social media account, or some other types of accounts, the impact can be disastrous.
+If the attacker can compromise an email account, a social media account like TikTok, or some other types of accounts, the impact can be disastrous.
 He or she can then request a bank “password reset” email be sent to the compromised account, for example.

 While such an attacker may not be targeting you or me specifically with the meme, the collection of answers may have value on the dark web.
 Being able to match names to old phone numbers may have value to the attacker community at large.